Clement Attlee: Return to opposition

-Attlee, now aged 72, contested the 1955 general election against Anthony Eden, which saw Labour lose 18 seats, and the Conservatives increase their majority.
+Attlee, aged 72, contested the 1955 general election against Anthony Eden, which saw Labour lose 18 seats, and the Conservatives increase their majority.
 In an interview with the News Chronicle columnist Percy Cudlipp in mid-September 1955, Attlee made clear his own thinking together with his preference for the leadership succession, stating:

 Labour has nothing to gain by dwelling in the past.
 Nor do I think we can impress the nation by adopting a futile left-wingism.
 I regard myself as Left of Centre which is where a Party Leader ought to be.
 It is no use asking, 'What would Keir Hardie have done?'
 We must have at the top men brought up in the present age, not, as I was, in the Victorian Age.

 He retired as Leader of the Labour Party on 7 December 1955, having led the party for twenty years, and on 14 December Hugh Gaitskell was elected as his successor.

-Global policy

-He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
-As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.